Initial SDK Setup

 A Xamarin binding is a way to use native libraries in Xamarin apps.
 The implementation of a binding consists of building a C# interface to the library, and then using that interface in your application.
 See the Xamarin documentation.

 There are two ways to include the Braze SDK binding.

-The first integration method is to include the binding source found here.
+The second integration method is to include the binding source found here.
 Under

 appboy-component\src\android you will find our binding source code; adding a project reference to the

 AppboyPlatform.XamarinAndroidBinding.csproj in your Xamarin application will cause the binding to be built with your project and provide you access to the Braze Android SDK.

 Note: The Braze Nuget package depends on the the